 Are you overpaying for your New York Disability Insurance?
 There is a good chance you are and don’t expect your broker to tell you.

 Most employers buy a short term disability (STD) insurance policy, stick it in the drawer and forget about it.
-Over time, short term disability prices increase ever so slightly but few employers rarely pay attention to these insurance rate hikes.
+Over time, short term disability prices increase ever so slightly but few employers rarely take the time to compare their short term disability rates.

-This is a big mistake, because like most insurance products, Short Term Disability insurance is very competitive and policies can vary in price from carrier to carrier.
+Not comparing your rates is a big mistake, because like most insurance, policies can vary in price from carrier to carrier.
 And don’t expect your broker to tell you because he or she is making a commission on the premium.

 Are You Paying More For NYS Disability Coverage?

 Here are sample rates from one of our A+ Insurance carriers:

 You can get a free quote for NYS Mandatory Disability Insurance by calling 800-514-3513 and let us compare your current premium to one of our quality insurance providers.
 We represent all authorized NYS Mandatory Disability Insurance providers such as:

 - First Rehabilitation

 - Mutual of Omaha

 Click the link below to jump to our Employee Frequently Asked Questions